West Yorkshire Regiment: The French Wars

-In 1782, the 14th was named The 14th (Bedfordshire) Regiment.
+On 21 August 1782, the regiment was renamed the 14th (Bedfordshire) Regiment of Foot.
 The outbreak of the French Revolution and the subsequent French invasion of the Low Countries led to a British force commanded by the Duke of York being sent to join troops of the Imperial Austrian army.
 The 14th distinguished themselves in numerous actions, at Famars and Valenciennes in 1793 and at Tournai in 1794, for which they were subsequently granted the battle honour 'Tournay'.
 At the Battle of Famars, in order to encourage the men, Lieutenant-Colonel Welbore Ellis Doyle, the commanding officer, ordered the band of the 14th to play the French revolutionary song “Ça Ira”.

 This was subsequently chosen as the Regimental march.
 In the final, unsuccessful attempt to check the French invasion of the Netherlands, the 14th also suffered heavy casualties in the hard-fought rearguard action at Geldermalsen on 8 January 1795.
 There followed the disastrous winter retreat into Germany.
 Returning to England the following May, the Regiment was then posted to the West Indies, where it was on duty until 1803.
 In February 1797, the regiment participated in the bloodless invasion of Trinidad.